dionyziz/endofcodes/README.md

 ### Environment Setup

-* Fork the repository & Clone it on your machine.
+* Fork the repository & clone it on your machine.
 This will automatically create a new folder (in the current working directory) containing the repo.
+You can find more information about this step at [CONTRIBUTING.MD](https://github.com/dionyziz/endofcodes/tree/blob/CONTRIBUTING.md#workflow)
 * Create a new database called 'endofcodes'.
-* Import the **database/db_schema.sql** into the db through phpMyAdmin, or dump it through the command line.
-Like so: `mysql -u user -p pass endofcodes < absolute/path/to/dump/db_schema.sql`

-* Open **config/config.php** and set your 'user' and 'pass' for an existing user in the database.
+* Open **config/config-local.php** and set your 'user' and 'pass' for an existing user in the database.
+Alternatively you can open endofcodes in a web browser (localhost/endofcodes/) and fill in the database details.

 Note: this applies just to the 'development' environment!
 ```
 'development' => [